linqiuxia-lynn/linqiuxia-lynn.github.io/README.md

 ### About Me👩🏻‍💻

 Hi!
 I am currently a PhD student of Computer Science at National University of Singapore (NUS) with Prof. Angela as my advisor.
-My research interest lies in **2D/3D Pose Estimation** and **Domain Adaptation**.
-Particularly, I am recently focusing on using foundation and advanced models for domain adaptive pose estimation.
+My current research centers on visual perception and multimodal understanding with large foundation and advanced models.
+I have previously worked on semi-/self-supervised learning and domain adaptation for 2D/3D pose estimation, with a focus on enabling robust interaction understanding across diverse environments.
 I am exploring potential research collaborations or industry positions.
 Don't hesitate to get in touch!

 ---